-- 1. Immediately label (with a completed yellow information tag or radiation sticker) any part or equipment determined to be radioactive (greater than background levels). - 2.
+- 1. Immediately label with a radiation sticker any part or equipment determined to be radioactive (greater than 3 times background levels). - 2.
 Place the radioactive part or equipment in an area designated for storage or repair - 3.
-Notify a radiation safety staff member of the status and location of the part or equipment if help is needed with (2.). - 4.
+Notify a MES Hall radiation safety staff member of the status and location of the part or equipment. - 4.
 Do NOT remove any activated part or equipment from a storage location (for work, machining, shipping, or disposal) without specific approval from a radiation safety staff member.